 The family is responsible to pay/raise the total amount stated in the contract to move to the 4th Stage.

 4th Stage: Class placement and service dog training

 After the family has paid their fee for service, 4 Paws will place the family into a class.
 The class is that period of time the family come to 4 Paws to train with their new service dog.
 Dogs are selected for the class based on the children in them and their needs.
 More dogs are worked for each class than needed and several dogs are worked which may be a good match for each child in the class.
 Formal child-specific training is done in the months before the child comes to class.

 Final Stage: Uniting the client and service dog

 4 Paws & Client

 Training is provided by the 4 Paws Training Director, Trainers, and Interns under the direct supervision of the Training Director.

-The Client, Service Dog, and Training Director will be united to finish and polish contracted training services in an 11-day extensive training session.
+The Client, Service Dog, and Training Director will be united to finish and polish contracted training services in an 12-day extensive training session.
 Training will take place at the 4 Paws facility in Xenia, OH.

 Upon completion of training, 4 Paws service dogs are required to be re-certified annually.
 This is a distance requirement – you do not have to travel to Xenia, OH annually.